 A limited liability company (LLC) is a hybrid business structure that is designed to offer its member-owners the tax efficiencies of a partnership and the limited liability advantages of a corporation.
 The member-owners of the LLC (or their assigned managers) can sign contracts, sell assets, and make other important business decisions.
-The LLC operating agreement may set out specific divisions of power among the member-owners (or managers).
-Although the member-owners generally have limited liability, there may be some instances in which they are required to personally guarantee some of the loans that the LLC obtains.
-Profits from the operation of the LLC may be distributed beyond the pool of member-owners, such as by offering profit distributions to managers.
+The LLC operating

 The LLC may report its profit or loss on IRS Form 1065 or IRS Form 1120S with each member-owner's share of the profit or loss on Schedule K-1, IRS Form 1065 or IRS Form 1120S; however, the LLC pays no tax on its income.
 Each member-owner uses the information from Schedule K-1 to report his or her share of the LLC's net profit or loss (and special deductions and credits) on his or her individual IRS Form 1040, whether or not the member-owner receives a cash distribution from the LLC.
-Individual memberowners pay taxes on their proportionate share of the LLC's net income at their individual tax rates.
+Individual member-owners pay taxes on their proportionate share of the LLC's net income at their individual tax rates.